c-kick/easy-docker-container-updater/README.md

 }
 ```

-Note: you can basically assign anything you want to the `arguments` array; it will eventually get flattened into a `docker create` command.
+Note: you can basically assign anything you want to the `arguments` object; it will eventually get flattened into a `docker create` command.
 If the defined key is one character, it will be passed as `-f <values>`, and otherwise as `--foo <values>`.

 ## Running the script